MohamedEl-Husseiny/HS-Game-Project/README.md

-## This is a card game project using the oop concepts in java
+## This is a card game project created by applying oop concepts using java